jesus-menera/frontend-nanodegree-mobile-portfolio/README.md

     *Issue with views/images/pizzeria.jpg.
 Minification provided by google pagespeed. grunt imagemin call would invoke "EPIPE error".
 Working to find reason.
 Too large, maybe?

+views/js/main.js:
+  1.Used getElementsByClassName instead of querySelectorAll, to search for 'mover' DOM elements.
+  2.Saved a referenced to 'movers', instead of searching for them in every frame.
+  3.Reduced sine calculations from 200 to 5 unique values.

 ###How to build Optimized Project

 To build: